yeghishe/yeghishe.github.io/_posts/2016-06-04-scalaz-plus-plusempty-isempty-applicativeplus-monadplus.markdown

 Chris Stucchio wrote an [article](https://www.chrisstucchio.com/blog/2014/handle_failure_with_plus.html){:target="\_blank"}
-about handeling failures with ApplicativePlus that's helpful to read.
+about handling failures with ApplicativePlus that's helpful to read.

 ## [MonadPlus](#monadplus)
 *MonadPlus* is both *Monad* and *PlusEmpty*.
 Since this is a monad and it has